jersou/clite-parser/README.md

 [![Built with the Deno Standard Library](https://img.shields.io/badge/Built_with_std-blue?logo=deno)](https://jsr.io/@std)

-**CliteParser generates CLI from classes** (or objects) : each method generates a "command", each field generates an "option". **example-lite.ts example** :
+**CliteParser generates CLI from classes** (or objects) : each method generates a "command", each field generates an "option".

+Just write your tool as a class, and call Clite with it...
+Clite will deserialize the command line in your class and launch the right methods or display the help...
+Then you can optionally personalize the displayed help or add aliases (for example) to complete your CLI.

 ```typescript
 #!/usr/bin/env -S deno run